Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Introduction

 \section{Introduction}

 The evolution and escape of Mars' CO$_2$ atmosphere in the context of a higher surface partial pressure and a climate that allowed liquid water on the planet's surface, the so-called ``warm and wet'' early Mars hypothesis, is one of the great riddles in Solar System science \citep{depater01,jakosky01,hurowitz17,diachille10,lammer13,lammer18,Palumbo2020,Scherf2021}.
 Whether early Mars passed through a phase of a warm and wet climate with a much denser atmosphere during the Noachian eon or was predominantly cold and dry with sporadic warm phases is debated.
 Recently, several studies suggest that Mars most likely had a dense atmosphere during the Noachian eon, with an approximate surface pressure of at least 0.5\,bar \citep{hu15,jakosky18,kurokawa18}. \citet{kurokawa18} tried to reproduce the present atmospheric $^{14}$N/$^{15}$N and $^{36}$Ar/$^{38}$Ar isotope ratios by modeling atmospheric escape and volcanic outgassing and concluded that the present isotope ratios can only be reproduced if the atmospheric pressure had at least a value of $\sim$0.5 bar 4 billion years ago.
 The maximum atmospheric surface pressure at $\sim$3.6\,Ga was estimated from the size distribution of ancient craters by \citet{kite14} based on Mars Reconnaissance Orbiter high-resolution images.
-These researchers obtained an upper surface partial pressure limit of 0.9$\pm$0.1 bar, or 1.9$\pm$0.2 bar, if they excluded rimmed circular mesas by interpreting them as erosion-resistant fills or floors of impact craters.
+These researchers obtained an upper surface partial pressure limit of 0.9$\pm$0.1 bar, or 1.9$\pm$0.2 bar, if they excluded rimmed circular mesas by interpreting them as erosion-resistant fills or floors of impact craters. {The result by \citet{kite14} of 0.9\,bar was recently corrected with the same method by \citet{Warren2019} to be 1.1\,bar of maximum pressure.}

 \citet{amerstorfer17} applied a sophisticated Monte Carlo model using the atmospheric and ionospheric profiles of \citet{tian09} corresponding to 1 (present), 3 (2.3\,-\,2.6\,Ga), and 10 (3.5\,-\,3.8 Ga), times the present solar EUV flux (EUV$_{\odot}$) to investigate the escape of suprathermal O and C atoms from the Martian upper atmosphere.
 These authors studied and discussed different sources of suprathermal O and C atoms in the thermosphere and their effects related to the varying EUV flux.
 Depending on the EUV activity of the young Sun, \citet{amerstorfer17} estimated that suprathermal atom escape from CO$_2$-dissociation products results in a CO$_2$ partial surface pressure between about $0.17-0.3$ bar at $\sim$\,4\,Ga, which is lower {than} the pressure inferred from the atmospheric $^{36}$Ar/$^{38}$Ar isotope reproduction attempts by \cite{kurokawa18}.